Dragostea din tei: Music video

-The video also features numerous computer-generated sequences of the aircraft, which includes an "on air" sign and jet engines that transform into speakers.
-Interspersed throughout are animated cartoon stills: Balan depicted as a cyborg, Sîrbu in a bodybuilding competition, Balan and Todiraș in a laboratory with an alien or appearing as vampires, Batman, three men of varying ethnicities in traditional attire before a dove with an olive branch, and the Moldovan flag.
-The song ends with an animated shot of the group standing before a crashed, burning plane, followed by them leaving the site.
+The video also features numerous computer-generated sequences of the aircraft, which includes an "ON AIR" sign and jet engines that transform into speakers.
+Interspersed throughout are animated cartoon stills, such as Balan depicted as a cyborg, Sîrbu in a bodybuilding competition, Balan and Todiraș in a laboratory with an alien or appearing as vampires, Batman, three men of varying ethnicities in traditional attire before a dove with an olive branch, and the Moldovan flag.
+The song ends with an animated shot of the group standing before a crashed and burning plane, followed by them leaving the site.
 The narrative then returns to the opening scene of Todiraș on the couch as a softer reprise of "Dragostea din tei" plays.
 Balan sits beside him sketching on his pencil board, and all three band members gather smiling to look at the drawing—revealed to be a storyboard of the music video.

-In her book New Media Literacies and Participatory Popular Culture Across Borders, Bronwyn Williams likened the animation style to anime and called the visuals "inexplicable", ultimately describing the video as "eminently forgettable".
-Conversely, Minto of Rivista Studio found the video "spectacular", though he commented that the dance scenes were out of context and the special effects appeared low quality and "botched".
+In her book New Media Literacies and Participatory Popular Culture Across Borders, Bronwyn Williams likened the animation style to anime and called the visuals "inexplicable", describing the video as "eminently forgettable".
+Minto of Rivista Studio found the video "spectacular", though he commented that the dance scenes were out of context and the special effects appeared low quality and "botched".
 Fred Guilledoux of La Provence described the video as "rather well-edited", commenting on the band members' "pre-pubescent Playboy poses" and singling out the scene in which they perform atop the wing of an airplane as "legendary".
 The Calvert Journals Morris referred to the video as "slightly off-the-wall", comparing its animated sequences to those in Tekken video games and viewing both them and the scenes of dancing on an airplane's wings as a nod to the clip for the Vengaboys' "We're Going to Ibiza" (1999).
 In Von Hora, Doina und Lăutaren, scholar Marina Cap-Bun explored possible symbolic connections between the video and the Romanian Zburător myth.
 In a 2017 interview, Balan stated that the video contributed to the song's emergence as a gay anthem, in part due to the group's outfits and display of affection for each other.